Explained by Roger P. Ashley

 On the choice of deposit models

-Granitic stocks and batholiths intrude the Tertiary volcanic rocks of the western Cascades in southern Washington, and batholiths of both Mesozoic and Tertiaty age intrude the pre-Tertiary rocks of the northern Cascades.
-Seven known porphyry copper deposits are spatially associated with these subvolcanic intrusions, and there are about two dozen porphyry-type prospects (Peterson, 1991), indicating that magmatism in the Cascade arc produced a favorable environment for these deposits.
-Mesozoic magmatism produced many porphyry copper deposits in the Canadian Cordillera and accounts for one of the seven known deposits in Washington.
-The model for porphyry copper deposits in British Columbia and Alaska (Menzie and Singer, 1993) is used here, rather than the worldwide model (Singer and others, 1986), because the lower copper grades of the known Washington deposits fit this model better.
-Although some porphyry copper deposits of the Cascade Range have significant gold and molybdenum resources, not enough information is available to determine whether the Cu-Au or Cu-Mo porphyry models would be more appropriate than the British Columbia-Alaska model.
+Granitic stocks and batholiths intrude the Tertiary volcanic rocks of the western Cascades in Oregon and southern Washington.
+One known porphyry copper deposit is associated with these subvolcanic intrusions, and there are about a dozen porphyry-type prospects (Peterson, 1991), indicating that magmatism in the Cascade arc produced a favorable environment for these deposits.
+The porphyry copper grade and tonnage model for British Columbia and Alaska (Menzie and Singer, 1993) is used here because known deposits in the north Cascades of Washington fit this model, and deposits in the southern Cascades are expected to be similar.

 On the delineation of permissive tracts